Beyond proprietary documentation and software testing,

 She told me, “I want to make it something no one can resist!”

 Once we had it looking more like a news alert, it was irresistible.

 Gracie – the German Shepherd – is quite the saleslady.

 Editing or proofing niche market books

-I appreciate the effort of those who help us by writing short, niche market books about their area of expertise.
+I appreciate the effort of those who help us by writing short, niche market books about their areas of expertise.

 These are relatively quick reads teaching us a specific topic.

-Here are examples of books, in this genre, I have edited or proofed:
+Here are examples of books, in this genre, I have worked on as a freelance editor.